bitwarden/helm-charts/charts/self-host/README.md

 ### Setup ingress

+> **DEPRECATED (chart 2.0.0):** The Kubernetes `Ingress` resource is deprecated and will be removed in a future major release.
+This OpenShift example uses Routes (not Ingress), so it is unaffected functionally; the explicit `general.ingress.enabled: false` step below is now the default as of chart 2.0.0.
+For an alternative based on Gateway API, see the [Gateway API](#gateway-api) section.

 We will use OpenShift Routes for our ingress in this example.
 Alternatively, ingress operators could be used.

 #### Disable default ingress

 In your `my-values.yaml`, disable the default ingress.
+As of chart 2.0.0 this is the default, but the explicit setting is shown for clarity.

 ```yaml
 general: